Scripps Health Specialty Pharmacy Residency

 The program is structured to suit the resident’s individual needs and to provide an environment of quality training and pharmaceutical care.

-The PGY1 pharmacy resident at Scripps Health Specialty Pharmacy begins on July 1, 2025 on the campus of Scripps Mercy Hospital San Diego.
-The application deadline is January 5, 2025.
+The PGY1 pharmacy resident at Scripps Health Specialty Pharmacy begins on July 1, 2026 on the campus of Scripps Mercy Hospital San Diego.
+The PhORCAS application deadline is January 5, 2026.
+Interviews will be by invitation only.

 The learning experiences are designed to offer a resident a broad range of experiences in the specialty pharmacy field and to practice patient-centered pharmaceutical care.